What is an Energy Performance Certificate (EPC)?

 How To Get an EPC?

 A commercial energy assessor will inspect your business property and provide a commercial EPC.
-There are different types of assessors depending on your building’s features and its complexity.
+Depending on your building’s features and complexity, different types of assessors exist.

 - Energy Performance Certificate (EPC) and Recommendation Report (RR)